kpunderwood6/ScreenZone_Summary/README.md

 	* The MacBook Air Laptop and Apple AirPods Headphones are also candidates for budling.
 + Diversifying the product mix to include more moderately priced products could reduce dramatic fluctuations in total sales by decreasing reliance on the volume of premium product sales.
 + Consider deprioritizing or phasing out specific products due to low sales.
-	* Bose Headphones and Samsung Webcam combined contributed approximately 1% of sales.
+	* Bose Headphones and Samsung Webcam combined contributed approximately only 1% of sales.
-	* The Apple iPhone total sales were low considering its place as a premium product in an electronic product line.
-The product stock should be investigated to understand if particular models were not attractive to customers or if they were priced incorrectly.
+	* The Apple iPhone sales were surprisingly low (1%) considering its place as a premium product in an electronic product line.
+The product stock should be investigated to understand if particular models were possibly not attractive to customers or if they were priced incorrectly.
 + Investigate current quality control practices and reevaluate the current return window for products.

 ### Loyalty Program